Hackingzone/airgeddon/README.md

 **xtonousou** for Greek translations, beta testing, suggestions and the help received fixing code warnings and other stuff.<br/>
 <br/>
 Thanks to the "Spanish pentesting crew", the <a href="http://www.wifislax.com/">Wifislax</a> staff, the <a href="http://foro.seguridadwireless.net">Seguridadwireless.net</a>, <a href="https://www.wifi-libre.com">Wifi-libre.com</a> and <a href="http://lampiweb.com/foro/">Lampiweb.com</a> forum people that helped me.<br/>
 Thanks to the <a href="https://hackware.ru">Hackware.ru</a> admins.
 Thanks to all the people who helped me building the online PIN database for WPS.
 Thank you to Dominique Bongard for bringing to us Pixie Dust attacks.
-Thanks to Zhao Chunsheng for his wonderful algorithm.<br/>
+Thanks to Zhao Chunsheng and Stefan Viehböck for their wonderful algorithms.<br/>
 I want to thank you too, to all developers who made and designed the third-party tools airgeddon uses.<br/>
 <br/>
 Thank you too to other authors who inspired me with their scripts:<br/>